Hardness and Approximation of Minimum Convex Partition: NP-hardness of MCP and MCT

 \begin{proof} The proof is illustrated in Figure~\ref{fig:bigAreaNotCross}.
-By assumption, $S$ goes between two points $p$ and $q$ at distance $1/K$.
-Let us consider the two line segments $s$ and $s'$ of the boundary of $S$ that intersect the line $\ell$ spawned by $p$ and $q$.
-Assume for contradiction that the lines spawned by $s$ and $s'$ do not intersect, or intersect on the side of $\ell$ where $L$ lies.
+By assumption, $S$ intersects a line segment whose endpoints $p$ and $q$ are at distance $1/K$.
+Let us consider the two line segments $s$ and $s'$ of the boundary of $S$ that intersect the line $\ell$ which contains $p$ and $q$.
+Assume for contradiction that the lines containing respectively $s$ and $s'$ do not intersect, or intersect on the side of $\ell$ where $L$ lies.
 This implies that $S \cap L$ is contained in a parallelogram that has area $1/K$, as illustrated in Figure~\ref{fig:parallelogramTrapezoid}.
 Indeed such a parallelogram has base $1/K$ and height $1$, therefore $\A(S \cap L)\leq 1/K$.
-This shows that the lines spawned by $s$ and $s'$ intersect on the side of $\ell$ where $L'$ lies.
+This shows that the lines containing respectively $s$ and $s'$ intersect on the side of $\ell$ where $L'$ lies.
 Using the same arguments as above, this implies $\A(S\cap L')\leq 1/K$. \end{proof}